BubbleTea5/rock-paper-scissors/README.md

 - Declares a winner
 - Programmed on the assumption that I don't know how to use for loops yet.
 - Run solely on console, no html/css

+Version 2
+- added scripts
+- used only DOM, HTML and CSS

+Possible future additions
+- changing layout with window size changes
+- option to change game rules